gedrutten/Portfolio/content/3644QCA/Day13.md

 {{< figure src="/img/3644QCA/day13/IMG_5255.jpg" link="/img/3644QCA/day13/IMG_5255.jpg" width="100%" >}}

-Tianamen Square.
+Tiananmen Square.

 ### Heading Different Directions

-After Tianamen Square, we got in a taxi and headed for the nearest shopping mall where we found some western food - Subway.
+After Tiananmen Square, we got in a taxi and headed for the nearest shopping mall where we found some western food - Subway.
 It was almost 4pm, so it made sense that we were all pretty exhausted and hungry.
 Oddly enough, we ate at the side of an ice-skating rink at the bottom of this particular shopping mall.

 After lunch, I split from the group to meet my mate, Eugene.
 He cycled over to meet me, then he hired a mo-bike dockless rental bike for me to ride so that we could go on a quick pushbike tour of the city.
 We covered about 15-20km in less than an hour, went through the Forbidden City after hours - there was a path inside the border walls, along the canal and through the first courtyard which now only had a handful of people - a stark contrast to the crowds earlier in the day.
 It was so much more efficient seeing the city this way, and cycling on Beijing roads felt safer than cycling on Australian roads.
 People actually give way to you and allow you to go where you want to go without cutting you off or squeezing you to the kerb.
 Everybody just works together.
 It's a pity we don't have access to the rental bikes as a foreigner.
 It would make exploring the areas that we're staying so much easier and more enjoyable.